 The number of asylum applications by unaccompanied children is shown in the tables below.
+From 2010 to 2013 there was a downward trend in the number of applications.
 Unaccompanied children accounted for just over 8% of all asylum applications in 2020 compared with over 16% in 2008.